 Playing the long game. … The Urban Dictionary says the long game is having a long term plan, long term goals, or doing things now that set you up for the future.
 Strategic asset management is a method that delivers robust, integrated long-term asset management and plans that powerfully demonstrate the outcomes of current decisions on tomorrow’s infrastructure and assets.

-Application of an asset management system generally starts with the recording of information about the physical and digital assets of a company.
+The application of an asset management system generally starts with the recording of data about the physical and digital assets of a company.
 This data is used for monitoring the location and maintenance of assets and making appropriate asset decisions.
 Let’s take a look at the various practical approaches in asset management.

 Asset Tracking and Maintenance Challenges

 Asset tracking is the process of tracking business assets to collect information that is important to the smooth running of your operations.
 The most common types of information; asset location, condition, and maintenance history are tracked to improve asset efficiency, reduce asset repair and replacement costs, increased productivity, and more.
 Why? because from various machine learning sources we know that:

 - 40 per cent of maintenance costs are spent on low-impact assets

 - 30 per cent of preventative maintenance is done too infrequently

 - 45 per cent of maintenance efforts are ineffective